Could Biden and Trump win their parties' nominations this week? What to watch in the next contests

 Like Trump, Biden is on the verge of securing sufficient delegates to become the Democratic Party's presumptive presidential nominee.

 The president enters Tuesday 102 delegates short of the 1,968 needed to win the Democratic nomination.
-There are 254 Democratic delegates at stake delegates at stake Tuesday in Georgia, Mississippi and Washington state, in addition to party-run contests for the Northern Mariana Islands and Democrats Abroad that conclude that day.
+There are 254 Democratic delegates at stake Tuesday in Georgia, Mississippi and Washington state, in addition to party-run contests for the Northern Mariana Islands and Democrats Abroad that conclude that day.

 With no major opponents, Biden is on pace to reach that mark.
 But he’s also facing continued resistance from his party’s left flank that threatens to tarnish the achievement.